Home > Seattle > Seattle Cruises

 The Port of Seattle operates two cruise ship terminals.
 Both terminals provide services like airline check-in and baggage transfer, concierge and luggage storage, long-term parking, complimentary shuttles, and rental car kiosks.

 - Smith Cove Terminal at Pier 91 is located 10 minutes north of downtown in Seattle’s Magnolia neighborhood, and is Seattle’s main cruise ship terminal.
-Smith Cove features a cell phone waiting lot for passenger pick-up, and though there’s not much nearby to do, pasis a 10-15 minute walk from Magnolia’s Palisade Restaurant.
+Smith Cove features a cell phone waiting lot for passenger pick-up, and though there’s not much nearby to do, it is a 10-15 minute walk from Magnolia’s Palisade Restaurant.
 Smith Cove Terminal is a home port to Carnival, Celebrity Cruises, Holland America Line, Princess Cruises and Royal Caribbean International cruise lines.
+Homewood Suites by Hilton is the closest hotel to the Smith Cove Terminal.

 Transportation Between SeaTac Airport and Seattle’s Cruise Terminals

 Seattle’s SeaTac Airport is 15 miles south of downtown Seattle and the cruise ship terminals.
 The easiest way from the airport to the cruise terminal is to arrange for town car, limo, or SUV pickup.
-I recommend Seattle Town Car – they’re reliable, don’t cost much more than a cab or a ride app, offer child and infant car seats, and curbside pick up will save you the trek to the taxi/rideshare zone with all of your luggage.
+Seattle Town Car are reliable, don’t cost much more than a cab or a ride app, offer child and infant car seats, and curbside pick up will save you the trek to the taxi/rideshare zone with all of your luggage.

 Shuttle Express provides shuttle service straight to the pier for $44/person, or in a combination hotel/pier shuttle transport package for an additional $10 each.
 Due to the per person fare, if you’re traveling with a lot of adults, it will be cost-effective to choose a town car – kids travel free on a shuttle, one per adult.